Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

-For the later use, we modify the train track to eliminate {\it thin} rectangular branches, i.e. they has short horizontal edges.
+For later use, we modify the train track to eliminate {\it thin} rectangular branches, i.e. they have short horizontal edges.
 Note that each vertical edge of a rectangle is contained in a vertical edge of a polygonal branch.
 Thus, if a rectangular branch $R$ has horizontal length less than $\sqrt[4]{r}$, then naturally glue $R$ with both adjacent polygonal branches along the vertical edges of $R$.
 After applying such gluing for all thin rectangles, we obtain a train-track structure $t^r$ of $E$.

-\begin{lemma}\Label{PolygonalTraintrackX} For every $X \in \TT^+ \cup \TT^-$, if $r > 0$ is sufficiently small, then, for every $q \in \QD^1(X)$, the train-track structure $t^r$ on $E$ whose branches are staircase polygons and staircase flat cylinder, and every rectangular branch of $t^r$ has width at least $\sqrt[4]{r}$. \end{lemma}
+\begin{lemma}\Label{PolygonalTraintrackX} For every $X \in \TT^+ \cup \TT^-$, if $r > 0$ is sufficiently small, then, for every $q \in \QD^1(X)$, the branches of the train-track structure $t^r$ on $E$ are staircase polygons and staircase flat cylinder, and every rectangular branch of $t^r$ has width at least $\sqrt[4]{r}$. \end{lemma}

 \begin{definition} Let $E$ be a flat surface.
 A train-track structure $T_1$ is a {\sf refinement} of another train-track structure $T_2$ of $E$, if the $T_1$ is a subdivision of $T_2$ (which includes the case that $T_1 = T_2$).